insected/bobbae_gcp-wiki/Cloud-Foundation-Toolkit.md

 [https://cloud.google.com/foundation-toolkit/](https://cloud.google.com/foundation-toolkit/)

-The [Cloud Foundation toolkit](https://github.com/GoogleCloudPlatform/cloud-foundation-toolkit) (henceforth, CFT) includes the following parts:
+The [Cloud Foundation toolkit](https://github.com/GoogleCloudPlatform/cloud-foundation-toolkit) (CFT) includes the following parts:

 - A comprehensive set of production-ready resource templates that follow Google's best practices, which can be used with the CFT or the gcloud